nameeralward/pass-mcq/README.md

 ## Legal

-© 2025 passMCQ.
+© 2025 passEE.
 All rights reserved.
-passMCQ is not affiliated with the Pharmacy Examining Board of Canada.
+passEE is not affiliated with the Pharmacy Examining Board of Canada.
 "PEBC" and "Pharmacy Examining Board of Canada" are trademarks of the Pharmacy Examining Board of Canada.